top of page

 Going from the newest title on the list to the oldest, Snake Rattle n' Roll is an NES isometric platformer that was also later ported to Genesis.

 A sequel to Rattle n' Roll was later released on Gameboy called Sneaky Snakes.
 The mechanics in this game are almost exactly the same: eat things to grow, avoid enemies and hazards, and open the door at the end of each level to proceed.
 Unlike Rattle n' Roll, however, Sneaky Snakes is a 2D platformer.
-I think if I had to choose between the two, Rattle n' Roll is probably the better game, as it feels less repetitive, but Sneaky Snakes is worth an attempt or two if you want something on the easier side (but not too much easier).
+I think if I had to choose between the two, Rattle n' Roll is the better game, as it feels less repetitive.
+But Sneaky Snakes is worth a try if you want something on the easier side (while not being too easy).

-A successful playthrough of either game takes about 35-45 minutes to complete, but it'll take practice to get that far!
+A successful playthrough of either game takes about 35-45 minutes.
+But it'll take practice to get that far!

 (No link available)